A common, treatable condition.

 - Get up from a seated or lying position

-- You may also go to the bathroom frequently throughout the day
+- You may also go to the bathroom frequently throughout the day to avoid accidents.

-Some of the other factors that may contribute to stress
+Some of the other factors that may contribute to stress incontinence include:

 - Pregnancy and childbirth